Compactness of quantics tensor train representations of local imaginary-time propagators: Acknowledgements

 \section{Acknowledgements}

 H.S. was supported by JSPS KAKENHI Grants No.18H01158, No. 21H01041, No. 21H01003, and No. 23H03817 as well as JST PRESTO Grant No. JPMJPR2012, Japan.
 We used \texttt{SparseIR.jl}~\cite{wallerberger2023sparse} for generating sparse grids, \texttt{TensorCrossInterpolation.jl} for TCI~\cite{xfac}, and \texttt{ITensors.jl}~\cite{Fishman2022-mu}.
 The authors are grateful to Anna Kauch for critically reading the manuscript.
+H.S. thanks Jason Kaye, Marc.
+K. Ritter, Makus Wallerberger, and Michael Lindsey for fruitful discussions on multiscale interpolative construction of QTTs.

 \begin{appendix}